alttch/eva3/doc/notifiers.rst

 EVA ICS has a special notifier type: **db**, which is used to store items' state history.
-State history can be obtained later via API calls or :doc:`SFA Framework</sfa/sfa_framework>` for analysis and i.e. to build a graphical charts.
+State history can be obtained later via API calls or :doc:`SFA Framework</sfa/sfa_framework>` for analysis and e.g. to build graphical charts.

 To create db notifier, specify notifier props as **db:<dbfile>[:keeptime]**, e.g. *db:history1.db:604800*, where *history1.db* - database file in